MadMatcher/MadLib/docs/madlib-technical-guide.md

 **How It Works:** This function works as follows:
 1. Scans through all rows in 'fvs' and assigns the rows into a set of buckets, using a hash function on the values of 'search_id_column'.
 It ensures that the size of each bucket never exceeds 'bucket_size'.
-2. For each bucket of size *n*, the function first sorts the rows in that bucket in decreasing order of score in 'score_column', then takes the top *n.'percent'* rows in that order.
+2. For each bucket of size *n*, the function first sorts the rows in that bucket in decreasing order of score in 'score_column', then takes the top *n x 'percent'* rows in that order.
 3. The function returns the union of all the rows taken from the buckets to be the desired sample.

-Intuitively, the sample contains the top-scoring rows of all the buckets.
+Intuitively, the sample contains the top-scoring rows of each bucket.
 The top-scoring rows are likely to contain matches, and so the sample is likely to contain a reasonable number of matches.
 The above function performs Steps 1-3 using Spark to save time.

 **Example:** The following code returns 10% of 'feature_vectors' as the sample:
    ```python